forcedotcom/cli/releasenotes/sfdx/README.md

 ---

+One more announcement, and then I promise we'll get to the new and changed features in this release.

+As a security best practice, we highly recommend that the refresh tokens in your authorized orgs expire after 90 days (max).
+You configure this expiration policy in the connected app you use when you authorize the org.

+* The recommended way to configure this policy is to [create your own connected app](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_connected_app.htm) and set the [Refresh Token Policy field](https://help.salesforce.com/s/articleView?id=sf.connected_app_manage_oauth.htm&type=5) to expire in 90 days or less.
+You then specify this connected app with the `--clientid` parameter when you authorize an org with either [auth:web:login](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm) or [auth:jwt:grant](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm).

+* If you already authorized an org with `auth:web:login` and didn’t specify the `–clientid parameter`, we created a default connected app in the org called **Salesforce CLI**.
+However, its refresh tokens are set to _never_ expire.
+To continue using this default connected app in a secure way, first [install it](https://help.salesforce.com/s/articleView?id=sf.connected_app_how_to_install.htm&type=5), and then edit its policies.

+We're in the process of updating the [Authorization](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth.htm) documentation with these recommendations.
+Okay, now back to our regular scheduled programming.

+---

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: The following commands that used to be in the `force:source:beta` topic are now generally available: